Lead generation is the heart and soul of any B2B organization.

 Ideally, you’ll already have a closer relationship than that.
 You’ll have spoken to them directly, engaged in conversations they’ve started and commented on their posts.
 That way, you’re not just a random salesperson reaching out to do business – you’re someone in their network they know and trust.
 An expert adviser who has their best interests at heart.

 The fundamentals of social selling are nothing new.

 Relationship-building has always been important in sales – after all, people buy from people.
 Social just gives us a new way to build, solidify, and nurture those relationships into meaningful leads and, eventually, sales.

 By speaking to your prospects in an environment where they feel comfortable – be it LinkedIn, Facebook, or any other social platform – you’re able to engage without it feeling like an unwelcome sales pitch.

 Done well, it shouldn’t feel like they’re being “sold to” at all.
 Instead, buying from you should simply be a logical step in a relationship built and strengthened over the course of multiple weeks or months.

 Do you use social selling?
-Do you have a favourite tip for nurturing buyer relationships on social?
+Do you have a favorite tip for nurturing buyer relationships on social?
 Let me know in the comments below: